 - Suggesting that it's easier to be taken seriously in the workplace if clothing projects a sense of confidence

-Although you should be clear that you want your employees to be comfortable - and not to feel as though they need to shell out for designer suits like they're competing on The Apprentice - you must also be firm about communicating the company's values.
-Don't back out and sugar-coat things in a way that might leave the employee unsure about what you mean just because this is a difficult conversation.
+Although you should be clear that you want your employees to be comfortable - and not to feel as though they need to shell out for designer business suits like they're competing on The Apprentice - you must also be firm about communicating the company's values.
+Don't back out and sugar-coat things in a way that might leave the employee unsure about what you mean just because this is an awkward conversation.

 Always keep in mind that if this unkemptness is a sudden development, then it might point to underlying issues such as illness or something else that must be addressed first.
 Use your intuition and consider their previous record before you jump in.